 In 2012 Sophie co-founded Document Scotland, a collective of internationally acclaimed photographers dedicated to chronicling the social, cultural and economic life in Scotland.

-Sophie’s work has been published in several books including “New Light” The Jerwood Foundation (2009), “Tunnock” Cafe Royal Books (2015), “The Bigger Picture”, Impressions Gallery (2015) and “Compassion, Commitment, Community” The Savitri Waney Charitable Trust (2013).
+Sophie’s work has been published in several books including “Tunnock” by Café Royal Books, “The Bigger Picture” published by Impressions Gallery, “New Light” by The Jerwood Foundation, and “Compassion, Commitment, Community” published by The Savitri Waney Charitable Trust, Prix Pictet Brighton Photography Biennial.

 Sophie lectures in photography nationally and internationally, she has been a visiting lecturer, lecturer and delivered artist talks and conference at Edinburgh College of Art, Edinburgh Napier University, London College of Communication, Falmouth University, University of the Highlands & Islands, Hereford College of Art, Southampton Solent University, Sheffield Hallam University, University of Brighton, Newcastle University and University of Sunderland.